OAuth2 client

 Gateway

-Device that indirectly connects other devices with Rollouts.
+A device that indirectly connects other devices with Rollouts.

 Gateway Security Token